-The popular micro founded models makes it hard to analyze these macroeconomic effects, as the models are usually build using aggregated micro effects as the total macroeconomic effect.
-Also, these models imply a large focus on the supply side of the economy, thereby tending to ignore the effects of the demand site.
-Post-Keynesian theory seems to overcome these short comings making it more suitable for this type of analysis, by not building on the narrow micro founded effects.
-For this reason, we use the framework of a PKSFC- model building on standard accounting principles and explaining the data through equations inspired by post-Keynesian theory.
+Micro-founded models like the IS-model make it hard to analyze these macroeconomic effects, just like these models imply a large focus on the supply side of the economy, thereby tending to ignore the principle of effective demand.
+Post-Keynesian theory seems to be more suitable for this type of macro-analysis, by being built on a macrofoundation.
+We use the accounting framework provided in the SFC- model approach adding behavioralequations inspired by post-Keynesian theory.
 To obtain the macro elasticity of the level of income insurance on unemployment we introduce three macroeconomic channels not considered by the income insurance model.
-The first channel goes through the demand created when raising the income insurance.
-This demand channel suggests that changes in level of income insurance affect the level of aggregated demand through a higher consumption, thereby increasing GDP leaving a higher demand for workers.
+The first channel goes through the demand created when raising the income insurance as discussed by Karabarbounis and Chodorow-Reich (2016).
+This demand channel suggests that changes in the level of income insurance affect the level of aggregated demand through changes in disposable income and thereby consumption, which leads to changes in economic activity and the demand for workers.

+The second channel goes through the insurance rate, as the income insurance program is not mandatory in Denmark, one should expect a lower compensation rate to also lower the insurance rate (Aastrup, 2018; Jensen, 2021; Risgaard, 2021)

+Lastly, we find that incorporating the level of income insurance is in line with standard models of wage setting, which plays an important role in the determination of the targeted wage (Mcdonald & Solow, 1981; Shapiro & Stiglitz, 1984).

+Hører til 1.
 We find this channel alone to decrease unemployment by 250 people when removing the suppressing of the state regulations percentage in a counterfactual scenario.

-The second channel goes through the insurance rate, as the income insurance program is not mandatory in Denmark, one should expect a lower compensation rate to also lower the insurance rate (Aastrup, 2018; Jensen, 2021; Risgaard, 2021).
+HØRER TIL 2.
 We find a significant positive relationship in the long run between the insurance rate and compensation rate.
 Introducing this relationship, again removing the suppressing of the state regulation rate, we further decreases unemployment by 50 people.

-Lastly, we find that incorporating the level of income insurance is in line with standard models of wage setting, which plays an important role in the determination of the targeted wage (Mcdonald & Solow, 1981; Shapiro & Stiglitz, 1984).
 We assume that the worker unions got two agendas when entering the wage negotiations, first, they want wages to follow inflation so that workers keep their purchasing power over time, second, they set a threshold for the minimum wage gap between wages and the level of income insurance, to maintain a certain incentive to stay employed.
 In the model the minimum wage gap is set to 42% of the wage, if inflation is not able to close the minimum wage-gap alone (thereby leaving the gap to be below 42% of the wage), the labor unions would set the target wage so that the wage gap is exactly 42% of the wage.
 We find the wage-channel alone to increase unemployment by 1750 people compared to the baseline only including the demand channel, performing the same counterfactual scenarios as for the other channel.

 In the graph below, we show the change in unemployment associated with each channel independently also including a scenario where all the channels are interacting together.
 We find the total effect of all channels to increase unemployment by approximately 1500 people.
 Using this total effect on unemployment we estimate the elasticity of the macroeconomic effects to be in the range of 0.35-0.4.